ErnestL/Interview-Challenges/Vehicle-Positions/README.md

        * Enable all general warnings
        * Enable conversion warnings
      * Clean: Should not show error if files does not exist
   * Add code to time execution of the content of the _main()_ function with millisecond accuracy.
-This includes reading of the file and anything else.
+This includes reading of the file.
   * You are allowed to use any means possible to speed up execution - this is not limited to code/algorithm optimization.

 ## How to submit your solution